yinyangsammy/snapshot-location-assessment/README.md

     ...
 	} else {
 		modal.style.transform = "scale(1)";
-	}
+	}**

 3. My PEXELS Image Carousel would only take up part of the screen.

-    -   I solved this by cloning the first and last slides as below:
+    -   I solved this by cloning the first and last slides as below to create a lopping effect:

-    // Clone first and last slides for seamless looping effect const firstClone = carouselContainer.firstElementChild.cloneNode(true);
+    **// Clone first and last slides for seamless looping effect const firstClone = carouselContainer.firstElementChild.cloneNode(true);
     const lastClone = carouselContainer.lastElementChild.cloneNode(true);
     carouselContainer.appendChild(firstClone);
-    carouselContainer.insertBefore(lastClone, carouselContainer.firstChild);
+    carouselContainer.insertBefore(lastClone, carouselContainer.firstChild);**

 4. At first, three of my amenity buttons (park, landmark and museum) would not fetch and display the places of interest assigned to them.
 I came to realize that all three or not listed as amenities, per se, but as tourism nodes:

-	let queryType;
+	**let queryType;

 	switch (type) {
 		case "museum":